The following checklist is designed to assist you as you prepare:

 For questions regarding fee amounts please contact: [email protected]

-All trainees attending courses at YWAM Outpost Panama, and family members accompanying them, are required to have health insurance.
+All trainees attending courses at YWAM Ships Kona, and family members accompanying them, are required to have health insurance.
 You are required to provide proof of insurance at registration.
 If you arrive without insurance, you will be required to purchase some as part of the registration process.

-Travel/medical insurance will be provided in your outreach fees for the time you will be outside of Panama.
+Travel/medical insurance will be provided in your outreach fees (DTS only) for the time you will be outside of the USA.

 Please show us your verification/certificate as well as dates of coverage of insurance or a copy of it on arrival day.
 You can also send a copy in advance to [email protected]